 Teaching boys and girls together can be tricky.
 It has been thoroughly researched and proven many times that boys and girls do, in general, have some distinct learning differences.
 As all students have their own distinct learning styles, the needs of boys and girls can be quite different.
 When I wanted to know how to be a more effective teacher, I asked my students to tell me what they needed from me.
 Here are some tips for teaching boys come that from years of student surveys and from my own boy expert, my third grade son.

-My sweetie loves to learn, he’s a great student, and his teachers tell me how respectful and kind he is.
+My son loves to learn, he’s a great student, and his teachers tell me how respectful and kind he is.
 As a teacher-mom, I’ve tried hard to instill in him the values that I think he needs to be successful in school.
 He does a great job, but despite my support and his good grades, he still doesn’t feel proud of his schoolwork.

 Many surveys (I suspect mostly from boys) came back saying the same things my son says today.
 I used those surveys to change how I taught, and it made such a difference in behavior, achievement, and overall class vibe.